-world.
+hierarchy, as their musics depart the furthest from their perceived (biological) origins in the natural world.
 This was a debate about evolution, but it was also one about personhood; "for to be a musician-human or animal-was to be a person."
 No matter which side of the Spencer/Darwin debate you fell, references to these ideas "became a way to channel such comparisons [between human and animal musics] into an explicitly evolutionary, linear, hierarchical discourse about the relationship between birds, humans, races, and the forms of difference that lay between."

-Around the same time anthropologist Edward Tylor also found the "sounds like" question a way to understand the cultural progress of human beings from apes.
-In his 1865 Researches into the Early History of Mankind, he argued that words have the origins in the instinctual imitation of environmental sensory experiences: upon hearing a musket fire "one savage race after another" "named the European musket . . . by the sound pu, describing as it seems not the report, but the puff of smoke issuing from the muzzle."
-Similarly, questions asked by the psychologist Conwy Lloyd Morgan in the 1880s and 1890s focused on the question whether animal calls were symbolic (like human language) or involuntary, instinctual expressions of emotion.
-Most famously Darwin argued "the exercise of an instinct for imitation, still present in humans and their near evolutionary kin, led the progenitors of modern humans to speak the first words."
+Around the same time, anthropologist Edward Tylor also found the "sounds like" question a way to understand the cultural progress of human beings from apes.
+In his 1865 Researches into the Early History of Mankind, he argued that words have the origins in the instinctual imitation of environmental sensory experiences: upon hearing a musket fire "one savage race after another," "named the European musket... by the sound pu, describing as it seems not the report, but the puff of smoke issuing from the muzzle."
+Similarly, questions asked by the psychologist Conwy Lloyd Morgan in the 1880s-1890s focused on the question of whether animal calls were symbolic (like human language), or involuntary, instinctual, expressions of emotion.
+Most famously, Darwin argued "the exercise of an instinct for imitation, still present in humans and their near evolutionary kin, led the progenitors of modern humans to speak the first words."
 Music was a part of this: "Before man used articulate language, he uttered notes in a true musical scale as does the anthropoid ape Hylobates."

-Most troublingly humans, too, were classified in this way: either the musicality of racialized Others made them like animals (again through "sounds like" comparisons) or neither animals nor these racialized peoples possessed musicality, which was seen as the preserve of the upper-class, white European.
-Because they were perceived as sounding like animals, they could not be classified as human.
+Most troublingly humans, too, were-and are-classified in this way.
+Either the musicality of racialized Others was considered to make them like animals (again through "sounds like" comparisons), or, neither animals nor these racialized Others possessed musicality, which was seen as the preserve of the upper class, white, European.
+50 Because they were perceived as sounding like animals, they could not be classified as human.
 Here two things become clear.
-First, that birds or other nonhumans are treated as the pure, the natural biological baseline from which cultural humans have departed in their musical tastes and capabilities.
-Second, that any likenesses between human and bird vocalizations indicate something about origins.
-Likenesses become a way to get at a place of epistemological and moral stability among the cultural change that is human music.
+Firstly, that birds or other non-humans are treated as the pure, the "natural" biological baseline from which "cultural" humans have departed in their musical tastes and capabilities.
+Secondly, that any likenesses between human and bird vocalizations indicate something about origins.
+Likenesses become a way to get at a place of epistemological and moral stability amongst the "cultural" change that is human music.